 In April 2009, I went to Parliament Hill where I was invited to speak at the Standing Committee on Finance on matters relating to pensions (after that hearing, I was even confronted by Claude Lamoureux, the former CEO at Ontario Teachers largely credited for starting this trend to pay top dollars to senior pension fund managers, which then spread elsewhere).
 There, I discussed abuses on benchmarks and how pension fund managers routinely game private market benchmarks to create "value-added" in their overall results to justify some seriously hefty payouts for their senior executives.

 This brings me to the list above (click on image at the top).
-Where is Gordon Fyfe, the man who you can all indirectly credit for this blog?
+Where is Gordon Fyfe?
 He should be right up there at the top of this list.
-He left PSP for bcIMC this past summer right on time to evade getting grilled on why PSP skirted foreign taxes, embarrassing the federal government.
+He left PSP for bcIMC this past summer and was definitely among the top earning pension CEOs in the world.

-In fact, over the ten years at the helm of PSP Investments, a federal Crown corporation that is in charge of managing the pensions of people on the federal government's payroll, Gordon Fyfe and his senior executives literally made off like bandits, especially in the last few years.
-This is why I poked fun at them when I covered PSP's FY 2014 results but was dead serious when I wrote this:
+In fact, over the ten years at the helm of PSP Investments, a federal Crown corporation that is in charge of managing the pensions of public sector workers on the federal government's payroll, Gordon Fyfe and his senior executives literally made millions, especially in the last few years.

 As you can see, PSP's senior executives all saw a reduction in total compensation (new rules were put in place to curb excessive comp) but they still made off like bandits, collecting millions in total compensation.
 Once again, Mr. Fyfe made the most, $4.2 million in FY 2014 and a whopping total of close to $13 million over the last three fiscal years.